 The Measure Subscriber Satisfaction survey consists of a metric that measures subscriber's satisfaction with your product followed by an open-ended question to identify opportunities to improve.

-Target paid users; email is typically recommended.
+Target paid users; link study sent via email is typically recommended.

 This survey gauges perceptions of the overall customer experience among your highest value users.
 Track this metric over time to measure progress as your product and/or subscription plans evolve and identify the highest priority opportunities for improvement to keep your paying customers satisfied.